ldodds-dev/tutrme.github.io/README.md

 This AI project is intended to showcase TutrMe, an education-friendly learning intelligence platform.
 The experience is designed around calm visuals, supportive learning signals, and a sensory-friendly interactive demo.

-This project is a standalone showcase with its own audience, use case, and product story.

 ## Project Purpose

 TutrMe presents an AI-powered learning support concept for learners, tutors, and instructors.
 The showcase focuses on helping users understand learning progress, organize thinking, reflect on performance, and follow adaptive study paths.